 Every day our brains receive and combine information from different senses to understand our environment.
 For instance when we both see and hear someone speaking we associate the words spoken with the speaker.
-The process of coordinating information received through multiple senses is fundamental to human perception and is known as cross-modal interaction (Drive and Spencer 1998).
-In the design of interactive systems, the phrase crossmodal interaction has also been used to refer to situations where individuals interact with each other while accessing the same interactive shared space through different senses, e.g. (Winberg and Bowers 2004) and (Metatla et al. 2011b)).
-This is different to typical multimodal collaborations such as audiovideo conferencing or shared whiteboards where it is assumed that all collaborators rely on the same set of senses to participate in the shared activity (Cherubini et al. 2007).
+The process of coordinating information received through multiple senses is fundamental to human perception and is known as cross-modal interaction [1].
+In the design of interactive systems, the phrase crossmodal interaction has also been used to refer to situations where individuals interact with each other while accessing the same interactive shared space through different senses (e.g. [2, 3]).
+This is different to typical multimodal collaborations such as audiovideo conferencing or shared whiteboards where it is assumed that all collaborators rely on the same set of senses to participate in the shared activity [4].
 Technological developments mean that it is feasible to support cross-modal interaction in a range of devices and environments, yet there are no practical examples of such systems.
 This becomes problematic when collaborators have access to differing sets of modalities due to situational or permanent sensory impairment; e.g. Apple's iPhone provides touch, visual, and speech interaction, but there is no easy way for sighted and visually impaired people to collaborate beyond a vocal conversation.

-We are particularly interested in exploring the potential of cross-modal interaction to improve the accessibility of collaborative activities involving the use of diagrams.
+The aim of the Collaborative Cross-modal Interfaces (CCmI) project was to explore the potential of cross-modal interaction to improve the accessibility of collaborative activities involving the use of diagrams in the workplace.
 Diagrams are a key form of representation used in all manner of collaborations.
-Indeed, diagrammatic representations have often become common standards for expressing specialised aspects of a particular discipline, e.g. meteorologists use weather maps, architects use floor plans, and computer scientists make extensive use of nodesand-links diagrams.
+Indeed, diagrammatic representations have often become common standards for expressing specialised aspects of a particular discipline, e.g. meteorologists use weather maps, architects use floor plans, and computer scientists make extensive use of nodes-and-links diagrams.
 However, there is currently no practical way for visually impaired co-workers to view, let alone edit, diagrams.
 This is a major barrier to workplace collaboration that contributes to the exclusion and disengagement of visually impaired individuals.
-An RNIB report, for instance, estimates that 66% of blind and partially sighted people in the UK are currently unemployed (RNIB 2009).
+Indeed, the RNIB estimate that 66% of blind and partially sighted people in the UK are currently unemployed [5].
 Addressing the challenge of designing support for cross-modal collaboration in the workplace has thus the potential to significantly improve the working lives and inclusion of perceptually impaired workers.